rocketvalidator/docs-rocketvalidator/docs/api/reports.md

               <dt>Status</dt>
               <dd>Accessibility checks status, showing the number of checks <code>pending</code>, <code>checked</code> and <code>failed</code>.</dd>
               <dt>Issues</dt>
-              <dd>Counters for the number of Accessibility errors, warnings, muted errors and muted warnings.
+              <dd>Counters for the number of Accessibility errors and warnings.
 This sums the number of Accessibility issues on the web pages for a particular report.</dd>
             </dl>
         </dd>
     </dl>